bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-We have turned objects properties damage and attacks into variables in a constructor function.
+<p>We have turned objects properties damage and attacks into variables in a

-getTotalDamage, being an inner function, has access to these variables.
+constructor function. <b>getTotalDamage</b>, being an inner function, has access to these variables.
 It keeps access even after constructor invocation has been completed.
 Can we somehow access them as objects properties?

-Well, in this example, we try to do exactly that - we try to use parameter name dmg and variable name damage, but all in vain.
+Well, in this example, we try to do exactly that - we try to use parameter name <b>dmg</b> and variable name <b>damage</b>, but all in vain.</p>

-Thus, objects methods getTotalDamage has access to damage and attacks variables.
+<p>Thus, objects methods <b>getTotalDamage</b> has access to <b>damage</b> and

-But there is no other way to access these values from the outside.
-They are safely hidden.
+<b>attacks</b> variables.
+But there is no other way to access these values from
+the outside.
+They are safely hidden.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 102 access control vs prototypes (60) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">